 Date

 This is the most important piece of information on any hoppy beer.
-IPAs and pale ales lose their fresh, aromatic hop character within weeks to months of packaging.
-A three-month-old IPA is a shadow of a fresh one.
+IPAs and pale ales lose their fresh hop character fast.
+A three-month-old IPA is usually not worth the same price as a fresh one.

 Look for:

-- Packaged-on date (best—tells you exactly when it was made)
+- Packaged-on date (best.
+It tells you exactly when it was made)

 If there’s no date at all on a hoppy beer, that’s a warning sign.
 Buy something else.